RUSSIA (Russia is forecast to see 0.6% GDP growth for the remainder of 2019):

-Construction activity in Russia is seeing some nominal improvement as we move into 2019.
+Economic growth in Russia is starting to slowdown in the 2nd half of 2019, consumer confidence is falling.
+The Russian VAT tax rate has increased from 18% to 20%.
+Construction activity in Russia is flat as we move further into 2019.
 Russian voters gave President Putin big win in late March, almost 70% of the electorate vote to give him his 4th term as President.
-It is hard to anticipate at this time the impact that his election will have on the Russian construction sector.
-Recent accusations by the UK Government of a poisoning incident in the UK have still to fully play out, the recent seizure of a number of Ukrainian ships and their crews by Russian military forces is problematic.
+It is hard to anticipate at this time the impact of his election will have on the Russian construction sector.
+Recent accusations by the UK Government of a poisoning incident in the UK have somewhat faded into the background, the recent seizure of a number of Ukrainian ships & their crews by Russian military forces continues to be problematic.

-In Moscow and a number of other major Russian cities, a huge ongoing repair, modernization and renovation effort is ongoing to literally 1,000’s of apartments and hi-rise tower blocks built in the 1960’s and 1970’s.
-This huge ongoing project(s) could last up to five years to complete and cost in excess of $7 billion.
+In Moscow & a number of other major Russian cities a huge ongoing repair, modernization & renovation effort is ongoing to literally 1,000’s of apartments & hi-rise tower blocks built in the 1960’s & 1970’s this huge ongoing project(s) could last up to five years to complete & cost in excess of $7 billion.

 Russia recently became the 2nd largest oil producer, behind the US producing more than ten million barrels of oil a day.
 The Russian GDP forecast for 2019 has decreased & is between 0.4% & 0.7% which is sizable a drop from a year ago.
 Unemployment in the construction industry is somewhere between 10% & 15%, unemployment in other industries is forecast to be 4.7% to 5.1% for the balance of 2019.